Regularization estimates of the Landau-Coulomb diffusion: Introduction and main result

 Lastly, it was already noted in \cite{GuGu16} that conditional regularity result for (\ref{P2}) shows a rate of regularization much stronger than what is usually expected for regular parabolic equations. \\

 In this manuscript we provide a new and precise quantification of the regularization power of the Landau diffusion operator.
 Notably, this regularization exhibits a significantly faster rate than that achieved by the Laplacian operator. \begin{theorem} Let $u(t,x)$ be a solution to (\ref{P1}) with initial data $0\le u_{in}$ that belongs to $L^{1}_{m}(\mathbb{R}^{d})$ for some $m>3d(d-2)$ and $d\ge 3$.
-Then we have
+Then the following estimate holds for any small $\varepsilon>0$ and any times $0<t<T$,